kennyjhcheng/Pandemic-Hero/README.md

 # Programming language used

-This project uses Godot and gdScript to bring our game to life.
+This project uses Godot and GDScript to bring our game to life.
 On the backend we are using python to build our model and serve its output to the players.

 ## Prerequisites
-1) Go to godotengine.org e click Download at the top of the site
+1) Go to godotengine.org & click Download at the top of the site
 2) Download the Standard Version for your system
 3) Extract and copy the executable to a folder of your choice.
 Godot is self-contained and does not require installation.

 ## Opening the project
 1) Open godot engine.
-2) Scan the folder which has the scrips, scenes and assets
+2) Press Import and select the directory where you cloned this repository
-3) Double click to open it in editor
+3) Double click on project.godot
-4) Open FirstCutScene scene
+4) Press F5 to play the game from the beginning
-5) Click play on top right and enjoy!
+5) Enjoy, have fun, and learn as much as you can!